Guru Radha Kishan: Independent and Secular India

 Radha Kishan worked for communal harmony during his six-decade-long political life; when violence in Delhi was triggered by the assassination of Indira Gandhi on 31 October 1984 by two of her Sikh bodyguards, Guru Radha Kishan came out on the streets of Delhi to save innocent Sikhs in the worst-affected regions of Delhi.
 He worked to protect Sikh families even when his office caught fire in Delhi during that period.
 Guruji along with other persons from the civil society came forward to provide immediate relief for the suffering Sikh community.

-A powerful speaker and voracious reader himself, Guru Radha Kishan continued to read and analyze on several social issues, secularism, political extremism and communist ideological issues till his death.
-He was against communalism and worried by the rise of the communal forces in our secular state.
-He always stood firm in fighting against any kind of terrorism to counter the threat from the divisive forces.
-He was first to criticise the extremism and applauded the glorious chapter of sacrifice made by Communists in fighting extremism in Punjab under the leadership of his colleague and Punjab MLA Darshan Singh Canadian.
+Kishan was a public speaker who analyzed social issues, secularism, political extremism and communist ideology through his life.
+He publicly opposed communalism and expressed concern over the influence of communal factions within the state.
+He was opposed to terrorism and separatist movements.
+Additionally, he was an early critic of extremism in Punjab, supporting the counter-extremism efforts by his colleague, Punjab MLA Darshan Singh Canadian.

 Guru Radha Kishan severely criticised HKL Bhagat and MP from Karol Bagh Dharam Das Shastri for their alleged role in anti-Sikh riots even when they were very closely associated with him personally.
 Till he passes away he strongly believed and condemned 1984 anti-Sikh riots along with 1947 Partition riots and Babri Masjid demolition.
 Ideally, according to him they were the worst incidents in independent India and any such incidents should not have happened at any cost.